getsentry/sentry.engineering/data/blog/unmasking-session-replay.md

 })
 ```

-Or your maskFn could look at the current url to enable/disable masking.
+Or your maskFn could look at the current URL to enable/disable masking.
 A shopping website might want all product pages to be left alone, but the checkout experience is fully masked:

 ```javascript
 function isCheckoutPath(path) {